-Reds love to be where the action is.
-They experience life through their senses, craving stimulation and adventure from the physical world.
-Physical activity is a lifestyle for Reds, and they can’t get too much of it.
-They have a robust and playful nature and love games, sports, contests and competitions.
-With their quick reflexes and in-the-moment attention, Reds are drawn to fast paced activities that involve speed and thrills and that demand quick reflexes—such as basketball, tennis, or mountain biking.
+Reds have a robust and playful nature and love games, sports, contests and competitions.
+With their quick reflexes and in-the-moment attention, Reds are drawn to fast-paced activities that involve speed and thrills and that demand quick reflexes – such as basketball, tennis or mountain biking.
 Reds are fully engaged in the moment.

 Their personalities are casual and spontaneous.
 They prefer to go with the flow and stay open to opportunities as they arise.
-Sporting get-togethers are open and flexible; seamlessly set up with no pressure.
+Sporting get-togethers are open and flexible, seamlessly set up with no pressure.
 For Reds, “be prepared” is not a simple maxim; it’s a way of life.
 The trunk of their cars may look like a sports-equipment swap meet.
-They prefer having their gear at the ready to take advantage of any opportunity which may arise.

-Goal oriented, Reds are hands-on people who enjoy frequent-short term victories and intermittent competitions.
-Reds typically find exercise in and of itself to be tedious.
+Goal-oriented, Reds are hands-on people who enjoy frequent short-term victories and intermittent competitions.
+Reds typically find exercise itself to be tedious.
 Reframing exercise as “training” is much more effective.
-Training to stay in shape for a sport or goal provides a focus that helps them push through an otherwise boring routine.
+Training to stay in shape for a sport or goal provides a focus that helps Reds push through an otherwise boring routine.
 And, of course, everything is more fun with other people.

 Environment and Interpersonal Connection

 Playful, enthusiastic and people-focused, Reds enjoy interacting with people of all ages, backgrounds and cultures and have a knack for stimulating others to enjoy themselves.
-With few exceptions, Reds prefer physical activity with others—it’s a favorite way to connect with people.
-When it comes to indoor activities at the gym, being with others combats boredom.
-Often they will arrange to meet and train with friends at the gym, or, with their outgoing nature, find others to connect and train with once they’re there.
+With few exceptions, Reds prefer physical activity with others – it’s a favorite way to connect with people, and indoor at the gym, being with others combats boredom.
+Reds have a way of finding a training partner at the gym, whether by inviting one along or attracting one right there with their outgoing natures.

 Red Efficients (ESTP)

-Reds Efficients enjoy high energy, fast-paced training sessions.
+Red Efficients enjoy high-energy, fast-paced training sessions.
 They look for trainers who provide specific and concrete feedback so they can make corrections in the moment.
 Red Efficients employ a trainer to prepare them for peak performance and competition with others.

 Red Harmonies (ESFP)

-Reds Harmonies enjoy high energy, fast-paced training sessions.
+Red Harmonies enjoy high-energy, fast-paced training sessions.
 They look for trainers who provide specific and concrete feedback so they can make corrections in the moment.
 Red Harmonies appreciate trainers who encourage friendly competition and camaraderie with others.